Loops in SU(2) and Factorization, II: Notation and Background

 Now suppose that $d=1$.
 In this setup the inclusions

 are dense.
-The first three inclusions are homotopy equivalences.
+The first three inclusions are homotopy equivalences (for the first inclusion this follows from Proposition 5.2.5 of \cite{PS}; for the second and third inclusions, this follows from the Grassmannian model approach in chapter 8 of \cite{PS}, as we will explain below).
 One of the goals of this paper is to understand some analytic aspects of this in a concrete way.
-The fourth is a map into a contractible space.
+The fourth inclusion is a map into a contractible space.

 Suppose that $g\in L^1(S^1,SL(2,{\mathbb C}))$.
 A triangular factorization of $g$ is a factorization of the form

 where $l$ has a $L^2$ radial limit, $m=\left( \right)$, $m_0\in S^1$, $a(g)=\left( \right)$, $a_0>0$, and $u$ has a $L^2$ radial limit.
 Note that (\ref{factorization}) is an equality of measurable functions on $S^1$.
 A Birkhoff (or Wiener-Hopf, or Riemann-Hilbert) factorization is a factorization of the form $g=g_-g_0g_+$, where $g_-\in H^0(\Delta^*,\infty;SL(2,\mathbb C),1)$, $g_0\in SL(2,\mathbb C)$, $g_+\in H^0(\Delta,0;SL(2,\mathbb C),1)$, and $g_{\pm}$ have $L^2$ radial limits on $S^1$.
 Clearly $g$ has a triangular factorization if and only if $g$ has a Birkhoff factorization and $g_0$ has a triangular factorization, in the usual sense of matrices.